minecraftpig958/minecraft_battle_game/README.md

 - Refactoring the code to remove repetitive code and separate mob data from fighting logic.

+📝 **Updates And Fixes Log**

+8/24/2025

+- Secret mobs was added, if you type their names when picking the mob, they will battle.

+- Fixed issue where pillager dies immediately in battle.

+- new secret mob added, Hint: the new secret mob is a boss in Minecraft Dungeons.

-- Displaying a warning when an unsupported mob is selected.
+- Added a warning when an unsupported mob is selected.